 We calculated the cities with the best weather by determining which have the most moderate temperatures and rainfall, while still soaking up plenty of sun for your safety and enjoyment.
 Here are the best cities for weather in the U.S.:

-- Miami, FL: best weather in the South
+- Miami, FL: best weather in the South and best city for rain

 - Kansas City, MO: best weather in the Midwest